Know Before You Go

 Guests are responsible for arranging special air travel related service requests such as, advance seat assignments, in-flight meal requests, wheelchairs and any other airline services.
 Holland America Line and its onboard staff are not able to confirm flights from on board our vessels.

 If you would like to send a bon voyage gift to one of your fellow guests or set up your own private bon voyage toast, we invite you to do so.
 Holland America Line also offers a variety of gift packages for guests celebrating a birthday, anniversary, honeymoon or other special event.
-Take a moment to consult our Gift Order selections or visit our website at hollandamerica.com.
-Next, contact your travel advisor or our Ship Services Department at:
+To purchase a gift for a guest, please visit our Buy a Gift for a Guest page or contact our Ship Services Department at:

 Holland America Line Ship Services Department